 Subsidized Student Loan

-Student subsidized loans are programs that are provided by the federal government for undergraduate students.
-Interest doesn’t accrue on these loans while the student is attending college or if the loans are deferred for any reason following graduation.
+Student subsidized loans are part of programs that are provided by the federal government for undergraduate students.
+Interest doesn’t accrue on these loans while the student is attending college or if the loan is deferred for any reason following graduation.
 The federal government sets appropriate interest rates on student subsidized loans, and they are fixed rates.

-The government also sets limits on how much students can borrow with subsidized loans, and this is based on whether the government determines that the student meets certain financial need requirements.
+The government also sets limits on how much students can borrow with subsidized loans, based on whether the government determines that the student meets specific financial need requirements.

 Unsubsidized Student Loan